Synovial fluid analysis is a group of tests that examine joint (synovial) fluid. The tests help diagnose and treat joint-related problems.

 The following found in joint fluid can be a sign of a health problem:

-- Blood -- injury in the joint or a body-wide bleeding problem
+- Blood -- injury in the joint or bleeding problem of the body

 - Pus -- infection in the joint